 It inspires people to change behaviours and helps them reach their potential.

 So who has helped to make gamification a central component of the training journey?
-Who are the gamification movers and shakers to watch out for over the next decade?
+Who are the gamification experts to watch out for over the next decade?

-They’re all listed right here in our Gamification Hall of Fame!
+They’re all listed right here in our top 20 Gamification Experts: Hall of Fame!

 Rob, AKA Professor Game, is an expert, international speaker and promoter for the use of gamification in education.
 He’s the creator and host of the Professor Game podcast and works at IE Business School Publishing.
 His focus is on interactive and engaging learning experiences.
 Just by watching Rob’s videos, you can tell he cares immensely about the use of gamification to engage learners.